vsmysee/awesome-it-history/README.md

 2018 Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services

 2018 Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F#

+2018 Head First Learn to Code: A Learner's Guide to Coding and Computational Thinking

+2018 Head First PMP: A Learner's Companion to Passing the Project Management Professional Exam

+2018 A Philosophy of Software Design